BhuriSu/genAI/README.md

-# Data Engineering System project
+# Data Engineering System Project
 This project uses different tools such as kafka, airflow, spark, postgres and docker.

 ## Overview